AdobeDocs/analytics.en/help/implement/vars/plugins/getandpersistvalue.md

     * Action Type: Initialize getAndPersistValue
 1. Save and publish the changes to the rule.

-## Install the plug-in using Launch custom code editor
+## Install the plug-in using custom code editor

 If you do not want to use the plug-in extension, you can use the custom code editor.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click on the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click the [!UICONTROL Configure] button under the Adobe Analytics extension.
 1. Expand the [!UICONTROL Configure tracking using custom code] accordion, which reveals the [!UICONTROL Open Editor] button.